 Resources from government:

-- information about FGM at NHS Choices
+- information about FGM on the NHS website

 - eLearning for Healthcare e-learning modules for healthcare professionals